osbuild/guides/osbuild-composer/src/user-guide/installation.md

 # Installation

-To get started with osbuild-composer locally, you can install the CLI interface or the Web UI, which is part of Cockpit project.
+To get started with `osbuild-composer` on your local machine, you can install the CLI interface or the Web UI, which is part of Cockpit project.

 ## CLI interface

-For CLI only, invoke this command to install necessary packages:
+For CLI only, run the following command to install necessary packages:

 ```
 $ sudo dnf install osbuild-composer composer-cli
 ```

-And this command to enable the service:
+To enable the service, run this command:

 ```
 $ sudo systemctl enable --now osbuild-composer.socket
 ```

-Verify that the installation works by invoking `composer-cli`:
+Verify that the installation works by running `composer-cli`:

 ```
 $ sudo composer-cli status show
 ```

-If you prefer to invoke this command without sudo, add your user to the `weldr` group:
+If you prefer to run this command without sudo privileges, add your user to the `weldr` group:

 ```
 $ sudo usermod -a -G weldr <user>